ECKHARD SLAWIK / SCIENCE PHOTO LIBRARY ECKHARD SLAWIK / SCIENCE PHOTO LIBRARY

 Total lunar eclipse.
-Optical image of the total eclipse of the Moon of 21st January 2000.
-This phenomenon occurs when the Earth passes directly between the Moon and the Sun in space, and the Moon enters the shadow cast by the Earth.
-Even when totally shadowed the Moon does not disappear.
+Sequence of optical images of the total eclipse of the Moon of 9th January 2001.
+The sequence runs from top right to bottom left.
+A lunar eclipse occurs when the Earth passes directly between the Moon and the Sun in space, and the Moon enters the shadow cast by the Earth.
+Even when totally shadowed, the Moon does not disappear.
 It is still visible due to the sunlight refracted onto its surface by the Earth's atmosphere.
-The Moon usually appears reddish in such circumstances as the blue light is scattered more during its passage through the Earth's atmosphere.
-Photographed from Dunkirk, Maryland, USA.
+The Moon usually appears reddish in such circumstances, because blue light is scattered more during its passage through the Earth's atmosphere.

 Model release not required.
 Property release not required.